 When I evaluate an AI product opportunity, I run three questions in order:

 1. Can I describe the user's job without mentioning AI?
-If the pitch only works because "AI" is in the sentence, the job is not real.
+If the pitch only works because "AI" is in the sentence, the job isn't real.
 "Help support agents resolve tickets faster" is a job.
 "Use AI to classify tickets" is a capability.

 2. What happens when the model is wrong?
-If the answer is "it won't be" or "we'll improve accuracy," the failure path has not been designed.
+If the answer is "it won't be" or "we'll improve accuracy," the failure path hasn't been designed.
 Every model will be wrong.
 The product needs to handle it gracefully.

 3. What outcome am I measuring?
 If the primary metric is model accuracy, the team is optimizing the wrong thing.
 Find the user outcome that the model enables, and measure that.